 This course is for postgraduate Masters coursework students further to extend their research capabilities with a mining industry collaborator, extending the successful completion of the MINE8440 core research project.
-It is intended to develop the capability and requisite skills of an engineer to build a foundation of knowledge related to … For more content click the Read More button below.
+It is intended to develop the capability and requisite skills of an engineer to build a foundation of knowledge related to a particular problem in mining engineering.
+This research foundation provides a basis on which to design a robust solution, safe, cost-effective and appropriate to the end user.

 It is essential that this foundation reflects not only established thinking and practices but also, equally important, accounts for divergent and newly developing views as well as any limitations or weaknesses that underpin current understanding.
 The quality of the engineering solution is, therefore, a function of the quality and timing to complete this investigation, an investigation that forms part of a process known as research.